viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 :::image type="content" source="images/identity-protection.png" alt-text="Diagram containing a list of security features." lightbox="images/identity-protection.png" border="false":::

-Passwords are inconvenient to use and prime targets for cybercriminals - and they've been an important part of digital security for years.
-That changes with the passwordless protection available with Windows 11.
-After a secure authorization process, credentials are protected behind layers of hardware and software security, giving users secure, passwordless access to their apps and cloud services.
+Passwords are a fundamental part of digital security, but they're often inconvenient and vulnerable to cyberattacks.
+With Windows 11, users can enjoy passwordless protection, which offers a more secure and user-friendly alternative.
+After a secure authorization process, credentials are safeguarded by multiple layers of hardware and software security, providing users with seamless, passwordless access to their apps and cloud services.

 ## Windows Hello

 Too often, passwords are weak, stolen, or forgotten.
 Organizations are moving toward passwordless sign-in to reduce the risk of breaches, lower the cost of managing passwords, and improve productivity and satisfaction for their employees and customers.
-Microsoft is committed to helping customers move toward a secure, passwordless future with Windows Hello, a cornerstone of Windows security and identity protection.
+Microsoft is committed to helping organizations move toward a secure, passwordless future with Windows Hello, a cornerstone of Windows security and identity protection.

 Windows Hello can enable passwordless sign-in using biometric or PIN verification and provides built-in support for the FIDO2 passwordless industry standard.
 As a result, people no longer need to carry external hardware like a security key for authentication.